adamamiller/GettingStarted/README.md

 Please use the [issues](https://github.com/drphilmarshall/GettingStarted/issues) to post requests for more FAQ!

-For a video tutorial that should (hopefully) get you from git newbie to being able to submit a pull request, please follow [this YouTube link](https://www.youtube.com/watch?v=2g9lsbJBPEs).
+For a video tutorial that should (hopefully) get you from git noob to being able to submit a pull request, please follow [this YouTube link](https://www.youtube.com/watch?v=2g9lsbJBPEs).
 The [GitHub help pages](https://help.github.com/) are also very good.